mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 -    Stopping Google Analytics Ghost Spam
 -    Browser Adware and Malware (Yontoo etc)

-(4520 bad referers, bots, seo companies and counting)
+(4520 bad referrers, bots, seo companies and counting)

 ###To contribute your own bad referers
 please add them into the